jansensan/website-metadata-scraper/readme.md

 However, due to CORS idiocy, too much time gets wasted on making this work properly.

 Instead, this repo currently hosts both the API and its website.
+It is made to work locally, it is not tested to work on a server at this time.

 ## Instructions